 There is a wide variety of competition opportunities for the models, actors, singers, dancers and songwriters at IMTA to demonstrate their skills and potential.
 Contestants are divided into competition divisions based on age and gender.
 Models may walk the runway in casual wear in Jeans, in swimwear or beach wear for the Swimwear competition and in high fashion for Runway.
 During Fashion Print, a contestant’s best fashion photographs are shown on large screens for judging.
 Additional skills are highlighted during TV Beauty, in which contestants are recorded performing commercials for beauty or grooming products.
 Female models also compete in a photographic Makeup competition.

 Actors perform a Monologue and perform a commercial in the TV Real People competition.
 Older actors read before a “casting director” during the Cold Read competition while youngsters perform a “show and tell” about their favorite toy in Kids Spot.
 The On-Camera Host competition allows actors to be themselves on camera while reading from a teleprompter in front of a panel of judges.
 Actors also participate in the Theatrical Headshots/Screen Test competitions where their theatrical headshot photographs are judged, after the actor recites a one-liner that is both live and on-camera.

 Other competitions available are Improvisation — where actors perform a short monologue based on a provided scenario — and Commercial Print, which follows the same format as Fashion Print and Theatrical Headshots where a contestant’s best commercial print photos are displayed and judged.
-Singers and dancers initially compete in a preliminary round, with the top scorers advancing to perform in the Talent Showcase.
+Finalists perform in the Talent Showcase.